norlab-ulaval/mask_bev/README.md

 # MaskBEV: Joint Object Detection and Footprint Completion for Bird's-eye View 3D Point Clouds

+This is a work in progress migration from mmlabs libraries 1.x to 2.0.

 ## Installation

 Follow [dataset installation instructions](docs/DATASETS.md) to download and prepare the datasets.